 ABAG Director General and CEO Flavio Pires said “ABAG fully supports any initiative to combat illegal charter!
 It is a growing concern worldwide!
 Authorities and Civil Aviation Industry communities must be together in combating the risks posed by illegal charter schemes.
 Aircraft owners and customers must understand, besides tax consequences, the significant liability since they may not meet the higher standards for proper pilot training and experience, maintenance programs additional requirements, right size insurance coverage and defined operational control of a certificated 135 air charter operator.”

 “AsBAA’s steadfast commitment to aviation safety includes educating and helping our members and the industry understand the risks of illegal charter.
-Through AsBAA’s initiatives such as our Virtual Safety Summit, Safety Days, and others, members and the industry learn how to perform their due diligence, identify warning signs, and help deter illegal and unsafe flight activities with the aim to uphold the highest standards in the industry.” said Jeff Chiang, Chief Operating Officer, Asian Business Aviation Association.
+Through AsBAA’s initiatives such as our Virtual Safety Summit, Safety Days, and others, members and the industry learn how to perform their due diligence, identify warning signs, and help deter illegal and unsafe flight activities with the aim to uphold the highest standards in the industry.” said Anthony Lam, Director, External Affairs, Asian Business Aviation Association.